tembo-io/terraform-provider-tembo/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

-To compile the provider, run `go install`.
-This will build the provider and put the provider binary in the `$GOPATH/bin` directory.
+To compile the provider, run `make install`.
+This will build the provider and put the provider binary in the `$HOME/.terraform.d/` directory.

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make check`.
+This will format and regenerate/update the Terraform documentation

 In order to run the full suite of Acceptance tests, run `make testacc`.
+You will need to set `TEMBO_ACCESS_TOKEN`, `TEMBO_HOST`, `TEMBO_DATA_HOST` and `ORG_ID` environment variables for the tests to run locally

-*Note:* Acceptance tests create real resources, and often cost money to run.
+_Note:_ Acceptance tests create real resources, and often cost money to run.

 ```shell
 make testacc